BioJulia/PopGen.jl/docs/workingwithpopdata/exclusion.md

 ```julia
 keep(data::PopData, kwargs...)
 ```
 Returns a new `PopData` object keeping only the occurrences of the specified keyword.
-Unlike `exclude()`, only one keyword can be used at a time.
 All values are converted to `String` for filtering, so `Symbol` and numbers will also work.
 ### Keyword Arguments
 - `locus::Union{String, Vector{String}}`: locus or loci you want to keep in the `PopData`